Two Couples Open Up On How They Manage Money, Together

 Step 2: Making and sticking to a budget

-Once you have finance details out in the open, it’s time to create a budget that works toward paying off debt effectively and that targets short- and long-term savings and investment goals.
+Once you have finance details out in the open, it’s time to create a budget that works toward paying off debt effectively and that targets short- and long-term savings and investment goals as a couple.

 While some couples might be tempted to continue budgeting as individuals, with each handling 50% of the household expenses, doing that could invite frustration and failure.

 Nichols and her husband first attempted to split household expenses and other bill payments equally, but that became complicated.
-So they committed to joint banking and budgeting.
+So they committed to joint banking and budgeting as a couple.

 “All the money goes into the joint bank account,” Nichols says.
 “I manage all of it and make sure the bills get paid.
 The remainder goes to either debt or savings.”